wmerussi/stock-market-check/README.md

 # StockMarketCheck

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5.
+This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.0.5 and it was built to check the history of a stock market share.

+Run de application, search for a stock market share and then check the chart and table of the result.

+This app is using the `https://finance.yahoo.com/` api routed through `https://rapidapi.com/` due Yahoo CORS issue.

 ## Development server